Sidney-Bernardin/PubSub/README.md

 ## Usage

-### Running Locally
-Running PubSub locally on your machine is as simple as cloning this repository.
+### Install and run

+Clone this repository.
 ``` bash
 git clone https://github.com/Sidney-Bernardin/PubSub.git
 cd PubSub
 ```
+Then run on your machine or with Docker.

-Then running the Go program yourself.
+#### Run the Go program yourself.
 ``` bash
 go run . -addr=0.0.0.0:8080
 ```

-Or, run in a Docker container.
+#### Run with Docker.
 You can use the [pre-built image](https://hub.docker.com/r/sidneybernardin/pubsub) that's based on the [Dockerfile](https://github.com/Sidney-Bernardin/PubSub/blob/main/Dockerfile) at the root of this repository.

 ``` bash
 docker run -p 8080:8080 sidneybernardin/pubsub:latest